ivanproskuryakov/Aisel/README.md

 6.)
 Install frontend dependencies with<br/>
 bower install<br/>

-Important: webserver need permissions to write in cache directory aisel/app/cache/<br/>
+Important: webserver needs permissions to write cache in aisel/app/cache/<br/>

 Once this steps is done you will be able to access admin section from http://websitename.dev/administration/ and frontend at http://websitename.dev/